 They stated that their new protocol overcomes key technological challenges that kept them from sharing their discovery with the rest of the world.
 That’s good news if you’re worried about going bald.
 Scientists claim that they now have a robust, highly controlled method for generating natural-looking hair that grows through the skin using an unlimited source of human stem cells.

 The Independent adds that male pattern baldness affects about 50 percent of men over the age of 50.
 And according to the British Association of Dermatologists, millions of men suffer hair loss from puberty.

-There are an array of treatments, as mentioned above.
-However, the present ones include the drugs minoxidil or finasteride, which have side-effects and have to be taken for life.
+There is an array of treatments, as mentioned above.
+However, the present ones include the drugs minoxidil or finasteride, which have side effects and have to be taken for life.
 Alternatively, you can opt for stem cells or hair transplants.
 This is where follicle cells are extracted from other parts of the body and implanted into the head.
 The only problem is that this is very expensive and might cost anywhere between £1,000 and £30,000.

 Human Test Subjects Are Next

 Don’t be upset, because scientists are so confident in their recent discovery that they are prepared to test it on humans.
 These scientists are now looking to try out their technique on human subjects.
 Apparently, the work was awarded a merit award by the ISSCR.
 However, it has not yet been published in a peer-reviewed journal and many hurdles remain in scaling it up.